Beam Shop

 Reassessing the History of an Idea

-John David Wilsey (PhD, Southeastern Baptist Theological Seminary) is assistant professor of history and Christian apologetics and associate director of the Land Center for Cultural Engagement at Southwestern Baptist Theological Seminary.
+John D. Wilsey (PhD, Southeastern Baptist Theological Seminary) is assistant professor of history and Christian apologetics at Southwestern Baptist Theological Seminary.
 He is the author of One Nation Under God: An Evangelical Critique of Christian America.

 Foreword by John Fea